Cincinnati Bengals: 2026 NFL Draft Preview

 1. Spencer Fano

-The most versatile offensive lineman in the draft — Fano has played all five positions and excels at each.
+A versatile tackle who has played both left and right tackle in his career.
 At 6-5, 315 lbs, his polished technique and 'barroom brawler' mentality make him a Day 1 starter at left tackle.
-Joe Burrow has been sacked 148 times in his career — more than any QB should endure.
-Fano would immediately improve that number and potentially extend Burrow's career.
+Joe Burrow has been sacked too many times in his career — more than any franchise QB should endure.
+Fano would immediately improve protection and potentially extend Burrow's career.
 If available at #10, there's no debate.
-Odds: +145 to go #10 (favorite).

 2. Francis Mauigoa